zfzackfrost/iffy-rs/README.md

 languages such as C, C++, Java, etc.  The macro can be used to make more compact conditional expressions in Rust code.

-For example, this code in plain rust:
+For example, this code in plain Rust:
 ```rust
 let a = 20;
 let b = 30;